About Steve - G3ZPS

 Price - In real terms compared to the 70's the hobby is great value, but I expect SDR technology and low cost manufacturing to lower the cost of great performing HF gear - the IC7300 is a case in point, its a steal

-Receiver performance - 'Close in' dynamic range is one of a handful of receive parameters that define a great receiver from an adequate one, things are improving but some modern radios are no better than my 36 year old FT902.
-This is the table every single radio ham should look at, it pretty much tells you all you need to know about HF Receiver performance..SHERWOOD ENGINEERING , The old FT901/2 is above a lot of later radios (and some very new ones as well).
-The IC7300 at number 13 is amazing, just look at price of the radios above it .
-I cannot understand why so many sellers think the 80's and 90' solid state radios are worth so much, the 'close in' receiver performance for most is poor - and they are not that collectable..for the money the 7300 can't be beat
+Receiver performance - 'Close in' dynamic range is one of a handful of receive parameters that define a great receiver from an adequate one, things are improving but some modern radios are no better than my 37 year old FT902.
+This is the table every single radio ham should look at, it pretty much tells you all you need to know about HF Receiver performance..SHERWOOD ENGINEERING .
+The old FT901/2 is above a lot of later radios (and some very new ones as well).
+The IC7300 at number 15 is amazing, just look at price of the radios above it.
+I do note however that the close-in dynamic range requires the 'IP' (Intercept Point) option to be enabled and this degrades the receiver noise floor.
+With the IP option off the close-in performance is only 1dB better that the 38 year old FT901.
+But for the money the 7300 can't really be beaten.

 Synthesizer /phase noise - This demon is getting sorted in modern rigs, but some are still very poor on transmit - generating low level noise a long way from the TX frequency.
 Again the IC7300 claims a big improvement over earlier low cost Icom rigs.
 The current exemplars appear to be the Icom IC7851 and the Elecraft K3s.
 The K3s includes a new synthesizer design that even allows DXpeditions and contesters to operate mixed modes with different stations on the same band in close physical proximity.
 Quite a few modern transceivers would be too noisy to allow this.